Rex Ingram (director): Career

 Carlos Clarens writes: "As Rex Ingram's films became more esoteric, his career declined.
 The coming of sound forced him to relinquish his studios in Nice.
 Rather than equip them for talking pictures, he chose instead to travel and pursue a writing career."

 Ingram made only one sound film: Baroud, filmed for Gaumont British Pictures in Morocco.
 The film was not a commercial success; he then left the movie business, returning to Los Angeles to work as a sculptor and writer.

-Ingram converted to Islam in 1933, having held an interested in the religion as early as 1927.
+Ingram converted to Islam in 1933, having been interested in the religion since as early as 1927.

 For his contribution to the motion picture industry, he has a star on the Hollywood Walk of Fame at 1651 Vine Street.

 Death

 Ingram died of a cerebral hemorrhage in North Hollywood on 21 July 1950, aged 58.
 He was interred in the Forest Lawn Memorial Park Cemetery in Glendale, California.

 Legacy

 Critic Carlos Clarens wrote of Ingram: "A full-blown Irishman fascinated by the bizarre and the grotesque (he once employed a dwarf as a valet), Ingram was also a writer of some talent.
 Frequently pedestrian and pretentious, Ingram's films nevertheless contain splendid flashes of macabre fantasy, such as the ride of the Four Horsemen in the Valentino epic, or the 'ghoul visions' that bring about the death of the miser in The Conquering Power.
 His more or less mystical bent was apparent in Mare Nostrum and The Garden of Allah, which he filmed in the Mediterranean and North Africa, respectively."